shawn-sterling/check_add_routes/README.md

 Why?
 Because I want to add routes without restarting the network service.

-I'm calling this via puppet, when I change a route- file, on a KVM hypervisor that has 6 physical interfaces that are each bonded, and each has a few sub interfaces for vlans.
+I'm calling this via puppet, when I change a route- file, on a KVM hypervisor that has 6 physical interfaces that are each bonded, and each bond has a few sub interfaces for vlans.
 Basically doing a service network restart is disruptive and I don't want to do it just because I'm adding a few routes.